utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 To review information about an element, select it from the list.
 You can view the element's description and the editors who have worked on it.
 For workspaces, you can view all of the collections and APIs inside them.
 For collections, you can view available documentation; you can select **Try Request** next to a request or **Try Example** next to an example to open it in a new tab.
 For APIs, you can view definitions and associated collections.

-To watch a workspace, collection, or API and get notified about any changes, select **Watch** in the upper right corner.
+To watch a workspace, collection, or API and get notified about any changes, select **Watch** in the upper-right corner.

 > To learn more about watch notifications, see [Watching a workspace](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#watching-a-workspace), [Watching a collection](/docs/sending-requests/intro-to-collections/#watching-a-collection), and [Watching an API](/docs/designing-and-developing-your-api/managing-apis/#watching-apis).